Hollywood Program FAQs

 Does the Penn State Hollywood Program guarantee students an internship?

-Utilizing an enthusiastic network of alumni and internship partners in the Los Angeles area who appreciate the reputation of Penn State and the College of Communications, the program has abundant interest from potential internship sites.
-As a result, the Penn State Hollywood Program guarantees selected students an internship role related to their professional field of interest.
+Utilizing an enthusiastic network of alumni and internship partners in the Los Angeles area who appreciate the reputation of Penn State and the Bellisario College, the program has abundant interest from potential internship sites.
+As a result, the Penn State Hollywood Program places selected students into an internship role related to their professional field of interest.
 The scope of a student’s targeted professional field is determined during the application and interview processes.
 The Penn State Hollywood Program does not guarantee students internship roles at specific organizations because hiring decisions are made internally within each organization.

 Are students required to receive academic credit for internships?